Thousands of business owners are looking for alternative sources to raise finance for starting or growing their business.

 This is a form of borrowing and lending between individuals, or ‘peers’, without a traditional financial institution such as a bank or building society being involved.

-Asset finance is a type of lending that gives you access to business assets such as equipment, machinery and vehicles, or enables you to release cash from the value in assets you already own.
+Asset finance is a type of lending that enables you to access business assets such as equipment, machinery and vehicles without having to buy them upfront.